Our Theme for the School Year: Cultivating Creativity

 Ole A. Thorp Scholastic Academy, located on Chicago’s northwest side, is a Chicago Public School that serves over 840 students from kindergarten through eighth grade.
 Students come from all over the city including the south, west, and northwest sides of Chicago.
-We have over 25 language groups represented as well a strong diversity of students from many different cultural backgrounds.
-Thorp Academy is just one of a students from the north half of the city.
-However, O. A. Thorp is a Scholastic Academy, offering an outstanding educational program that encourages the active involvement of parents, teachers, and students.
-Thorp has consistently been ranked as one of the top performing schools in the state of Illinois and we are proud of the hard work and achievements of our students and staff.
+We have over 25 language groups represented as well as a diversity of students from many different cultural backgrounds.
+O. A. Thorp Scholastic Academy offers an outstanding educational program that encourages the active involvement of parents, teachers, and students.
+Thorp Academy has consistently been ranked as one of the top performing schools in the state of Illinois and we are proud of the hard work and achievements of our students and staff.
+Please check out our latest school profile.

 As a Scholastic Academy, Thorp has been organized around the belief that proficiency in Math and Science are essential in preparing students for success in high school and beyond.
 O.A.
 Thorp Scholastic Academy is committed to providing an excellent education for the whole child.
 Thorp offers an environment that is both emotionally nurturing while also academically challenging.
 There are three classrooms at each grade level from kindergarten to eighth grade.
-Our classrooms are limited to 29 students in primary (K-2) and 32 students for grades 4 to 8.
+Our classrooms are limited to no more than 29 students in primary (K-2) and no more than 32 students in grades four to eight.
 Grades K-1 are self-contained with one teacher teaching all subjects.
 In grades two through eight there are various levels of departmentalization.
 In second grade the homeroom teacher teaches Math and Reading; students switch classes for Writing, Humanities and Science.
 In grades 3-5, students have Language Arts with their homeroom teacher and switch for Humanities, Math and Science.
 In middle school (grades 6-8), students switch classes for all subjects just as they would in high school.
-All students attend weekly Art, Health, Computer Education, Library,Physical Education, and Music classes.
-All students in middle school take Spanish as a foreign language.
+All students attend weekly Art, Health, Programming and Coding,Physical Education, and Music classes.
+All students take Spanish as a foreign language.

 When your child enters the classrooms at Thorp they will receive an educational experience that we characterize as “Thorp Active Learning”.
 Active Learning at Thorp is distinguished by a number of different facets: